A Personal Journey of Replacing Fear with Faith

 - Peace gives rise to worship.
 I often find myself up in the early hours of the morning, walking and worshiping the Lord.

 - My infirmities have allowed me to be more compassionate toward others who are struggling with illness.

 - My appreciation for the prayers of others on my behalf has led me to greater prayer for others.

 God has been so gracious to me in this time of illness.
 The prayers of thousands and the release of the power of God, along with the best of medical science, have brought me rapidly to remission.
 Though the medical community says that mantle cell lymphoma is “incurable,” I worship a God who doesn’t recognize that word.
 My trust and hope is in Him for complete healing.
 But the Lord also provides peace and strength to deal with what amounts to a chronic disease.
 Ministry continues unabated and with even greater effectiveness because of the peace God has given to Kim and me.

 The presence of Jesus brings peace to whatever circumstances any of us are walking through.
 As we daily draw near to the Lord and commit ourselves to deeper intimacy with Him, His peace becomes a guard that banishes fear and gives joy.
 When the Prince of Peace reigns in believers, a supernatural peace marks their lives—and that speaks volumes to the world!

-–Dave Butts is the president of Harvest Prayer Ministries and the author of 11 books on prayer and revival.
-This article is based on his newest release, Prayer, Peace and the Presence of God.
-This article appeared in Prayer Connect, Issue 31, Hope for a World in Turmoil.
+This article is based on his book, Prayer, Peace and the Presence of God and appeared in Prayer Connect, Issue 31, Hope for a World in Turmoil.